JonKragskow/nimbus_splash/docs/source/installation.rst

 Optional: Setting your notification email
 -----------------------------------------

-To recieve emails on your job status, add the following environment variable in your nimbus ``~/.bashrc`` file and replace ``<email_here>`` with your email address.
+To recieve emails on your job status, add the following environment variable in your `Nimbus` ``~/.bashrc`` file and replace ``<email_here>`` with your email address.

 .. code-block::